Michelle Tam’s recipes are often Asian- influenced, often California-inspired, and always popping with flavor.

 Nom Nom Paleo is my passion

-In the past few years, I’ve also had the good fortune to evolve Nom Nom Paleo into more than just a food blog; Nom Nom Paleo is now also a two-time Webby Award winning cooking app, a Best of Paleo Award winning podcast, and a James Beard Award nominated and New York Times bestselling cookbook, Nom Nom Paleo: Food for Humans.
-My second cookbook, Ready or Not!, hit shelves in the summer of 2017, and debuted as a New York Times bestseller.
-We’re excited to release our third cookbook, Nom Nom Paleo: Let’s Go!, in January of 2022.
+I’ve also had the good fortune to evolve Nom Nom Paleo into more than just a food website; Nom Nom Paleo is now also a two-time Webby Award winning cooking app, an award-winning podcast, award-winning spice blends, and three New York Times bestselling cookbooks, starting with the James Beard Award nominated Nom Nom Paleo: Food for Humans and followed up by Ready or Not! and Nom Nom Paleo: Let’s Go!.
 But I’m most proud of Nom Nom Paleo’s impact—however small it may be—in home kitchens and dinner tables around the world.

 Here’s a quick video from Chowhound that gives you a sense of who we are: